“You’ll never find peace of mind until you listen to your heart.” George Michael

 He brings her coffee in the morning.

-In her home office, he leaves love notes and brings her flowers.
+He leaves love notes in her home office and brings her flowers.

 He becomes attentive.
-Is present and listens.
+He is present and listens.
 He makes time for her and the family.

 And when they sit down to have a conversation about the state of the relationship, he digs his heels in, providing all the compelling reasons why she shouldn’t want to end the marriage: